-ARS agrees to provide eligibility determination according to ARS policy, and consultation and technical assistance to assist educational agencies in planning for the transition of students with disabilities from school to post-school activities, including VR services when requested and appropriate.
+ARS, in coordination with the Division of Workforce Services, agrees to provide eligibility determination according to ARS policy, and consultation and technical assistance to assist educational agencies in planning for the transition of students with disabilities from school to post-school activities, including VR services when requested and appropriate.
 ARS counselors will provide information to schools about VR services, meet with special education teachers during the school year, and ensure schools have appropriate forms and information for students to apply for services.
 ARS will work with schools to assist the student with significant disabilities in identifying, selecting, and pursuing appropriate career objectives.
-ARS counselors will provide information to schools regarding services available through VR, meet with special education teachers during the school year, and ensure schools have appropriate forms and information for students to apply for services during the school year, and ensure schools regarding services available through VR, meet with special education for students to receive services available through ARS.
+ARS counselors will provide information to schools regarding services available through VR, meet with special education teachers during the school year, and ensure schools have appropriate forms and information for students to receive services available through ARS.